pluginsGLPI/doc/source/OauthSSOEntra/index.rst

    :alt:

 Copy the values from the fields above:

 - Application ID,
-- - the holder ID
+- The holder ID
-- the **value** of the secret copied in the previous step
+- The **value** of the secret copied in the previous step

 ..
 Warning::
    Please check that the **value** of the secret is filled in correctly.If the ID of the secret is copied, your application will fall into error.